12061062/studenttracker/Developer Manual.md

 Together, these standards help keep the project clean, organized, and easy for future developers to understand and extend.

+# **Development Standards**

+1. General Practices

+Write clear, readable code with meaningful variable, function, and component names.

+Keep functions and components small and focused on a single responsibility.

+Prefer consistency over cleverness – follow existing patterns already used in the project.

+Add comments only where logic is non-obvious; don’t comment what the code already clearly states.

+2. Git & Branching

+Use a feature-branch workflow:

+main (or master) stays stable.

+Create branches like:
+feature/student-page, feature/professor-search, bugfix/api-endpoint.

+Write descriptive commit messages, e.g.:
+Add professor search by name endpoint instead of fix stuff.

+Make small, focused commits and avoid mixing unrelated changes.

+3. Frontend (React) Standards

+Use functional components and React hooks (useState, useEffect) instead of class components.

+Keep API calls in separate service files (e.g., studentService, professorService) rather than inside components.

+Use controlled inputs when possible (track values with state instead of querying the DOM).

+Name components with PascalCase (e.g., Student, Professor), and CSS classes with descriptive names (professor-page, attendance-table).

+Handle loading and error states for all API calls (e.g., loading, error state flags).

+4. Backend (.NET API) Standards

+Follow PascalCase for classes and methods, camelCase for local variables and parameters.

+Keep controllers thin: controllers handle HTTP and delegate logic to processor/service classes.

+Group related logic in services/processors (e.g., StudentProcessor, ProfessorProcessor) rather than controllers.

+Return clear, consistent HTTP responses:

+200 OK with JSON on success

+400 BadRequest for invalid input

+404 NotFound when data doesn’t exist

+When reading/writing the CSV file, handle errors safely and log meaningful messages.

+5. Testing & Verification

+Test API endpoints with Postman or Swagger before wiring them up to the frontend.

+After changes, verify:

+Student can still clock in/out successfully.

+Professor can still view all records and search by name.

+Check the CSV file format after backend changes to ensure fields and order stay consistent.

 # **Data Dictionary**